⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 • Advanced analytics require Pro

-Bottom Line: If you want professional progressive overload tracking for free, Hevy is unbeatable.
-The free tier is genuinely great, not crippled freemium.
+Bottom Line: If you want solid progressive overload tracking at the lowest price, Hevy Pro is the cheapest paid option on this list.
+The free tier is usable for most lifters if you stay under the caps.
 Read our full Hevy review.

 #4: JEFIT - Best Exercise Database